 After coming in from checking the boxes, Rob and I shared a snack of Chipotle Black Bean Dip and a few Mexicana Margaritas in quiet celebration of our afternoon finds and with hope of reporting successful nesting attempts.

-It packs with ease for road trips and picnics too!
+- This dip packs with ease for road trips and picnics!

 - 2 1/2 C (878g) Cooked Black Beans cooled and drained (2, 15 1/2 oz Cans)

-- 1-2 Chipotle Chili Peppers from a can of Chipotle Peppers in Adobo Sauce (adjust to taste - 1 for medium, 2 for spicy)
+- 1-2 Chipotle Chili Peppers from a can of Chipotle Peppers in Adobo Sauce (adjust to taste - 1 for medium, 2 for spicy), gluten free if needed* see note

 - 1/4 + 1/8 tsp Cumin ground